Sllambias/yucca/README.md

 # Ensembles

-Ensembling models is carried out using the `yucca_preprocess`, `yucca_train` and `yucca_inference` commands.
+Ensembling models uses the `yucca_preprocess`, `yucca_train` and `yucca_inference` commands.
 For advanced usage see: [`run_scripts_advanced.py`](yucca/documentation/tutorials/run_scripts_advanced.md#ensembles).
 A common application of model ensembles is to train 2D models on each of the three axes of 3D data (either denoted as the X-, Y- and Z-axis or, in medical imaging, the axial, sagittal and coronal views) and then fuse their predictions in inference.

 To train 3 models on the three axes of a 3D dataset called `Task001_Brains` prepare three preprocessed versions of the dataset using the three Planners `YuccaPlannerX`, `YuccaPlannerY` and `YuccaPlannerZ`:
 ```console